 - The land area within Ordinance No. 2009-028 is limited to a maximum of 300,000 s.f. of non-residential uses or equivalent traffic generating uses.
 The CH future land use designation and associated uses are limited to the 8.83 acres of CH identified in Ord.
 2018-029.
 This land area is limited to a A maximum of 145,790 s.f. commercial retail or equivalent traffic generating uses, is assigned to the land area within the subject ordinance, with the remaining 154,210 s.f. assigned to the remainder of land area within Ord.
 2009-028. - 2.
 At a minimum, 5% of the property must be committed to useable open space (as defined by the Introduction and Administration Element).
 Open space must functionally integrate the project's land uses and may not be applied to the recreation and/or parks requirements or other required civic dedication of land during the development review/re-zoning process, excluding right of way dedication.
 Water retention, lakes, drainage, and canals shall not be considered usable open space.
 The following design guidelines do not apply to development under the Commercial High designation: If the property is developed with both residential and commercial uses, the site shall provide at least 5% usable open space - 3.
 Vehicular and pedestrian cross access shall be provided to the parcel to the east within Ord.
 2009-028. - 4.
 No single retail tenant shall exceed 65,000 SF. - 5.
-Residential dwelling units shall be limited to a maximum of 284 residential dwelling units with no further density increases through the density bonus programs.
+Residential dwelling units shall be limited to a maximum of 284 units with no further density increases through density bonus programs.
 There is no maximum land area for residential uses. - 6.
-The zoning development order shall require a minimum of 25% of the total dwelling units to be built onsite as workforce housing units pursuant to the Workforce Housing Program in the ULDC. - 7.
+The zoning development order shall require a minimum of 25% of the total dwelling units (including density bonus) that are generated by the 8.83 acre portion of the site as workforce housing units.
+These workforce housing units shall to be built onsite (within the overall project) pursuant to the Workforce Housing Program in the ULDC. - 7.
 A minimum of 38 TDR units shall be purchased and constructed.
 No more than 34% of the TDR units shall be purchased at the Workforce Housing Program (WHP) rate and shall apply to the minimum number of workforce housing units required by this ordinance. - 8.
-All structures shall be limited to a maximum of 3 stories in height. - 9.
-The zoning development order shall include a condition of approval requiring the completion of the 60 foot connector road from Polo Road to Hooks Road. - 10.
-The adoption of the future land use amendment and zoning application shall be held on the same date.
+All structures shall be limited to a maximum of 3 stories in height. - The zoning development order shall include a condition of approval requiring the completion of the 60 foot roadway connecting Polo Road to Hooks Road in order to provide connectivity identified within the West Lake Worth Road Neighborhood Plan.

+10. The adoption of the future land use amendment and zoning application shall be held on the same date.

 The conditions of approval adopted by Ord.
-2016-025 for a portion of the subject site are deleted:
+2016-025 for the portion of the subject site are revised as shown with the deleted text in strike out and added text in underline format:

-- 1. Development of the site is limited to 5 dwelling units per acre in the MR-5 portion and 3 dwelling units per acre in the LR-3 portion, with no residential increases permitted above 983 dwelling units. - 2.
-Development of the site shall comply with the West Lake Worth Road Neighborhood Plan Design Guidelines dated November 19, 2009 and the following: - a.
+Development of the site is limited to 5 dwelling units per acre in the MR-5 portion and 3 dwelling units per acre in the LR-3 portion, with no residential increases permitted above 983 dwelling units.
+Development of the site shall comply with the West Lake Worth Road Neighborhood Plan Design a.
 Vehicular and pedestrian connections shall be provided to all existing and future adjacent developments identified in the West Lake Worth Road Neighborhood Plan Master Plan (at minimum).